Black Pepper Beef

 Can I substitute this with another protein?

-For sure, you can definitely substitute the beef with slices of chicken, shrimp, or even firm tofu!
+For sure, you can also use slices of chicken, pork, shrimp, or even firm tofu.

 Looking for more tasty takeaway classics?
 Here’s a couple of our viral recipes: